 Our interaction with nature and our role in the natural world is not just a scientific matter, however.
 It is a thoroughly human collection of issues that bursts the boundaries of discipline or mode of investigation.
 We scientists tend to be relatively unaware of the diversity and profundity of thought on the human-nature relationship more broadly.
 In a relatively small way this matter must have been inherent in human thought since its inception.
 Our earliest contemplative writings contain elements of concern and debate about the role of nature in human experience, and vice versa (e.g., Gilgamesh, the Bible and the Vedas).
 However, aside from a few notable bubblings throughout history in various cultures, the twentieth century saw humanity's first deep and sustained attempt to think ethically about nature and our interactions with it.
 What kinds of responsibilities do we have with regard to nature?
 Is vivisection or hunting or carnivory moral, and why or why not?
 How about slash and burn agriculture?
 How important is an individual animal, a population, or a species?
 Should we take nature into account when making decisions about our property or our business?
 Should land be preserved by law from certain uses?
 Should we legislate a clean environment, and how?
 Whose responsibility is common air and water?
 Do we have duties to future generations, or even to other species?
 Spurred in part by environmental problems, these and dozens of related questions became objects of serious moral, religious, political, scientific, and philosophical cogitation and debate to an extent never before seen in human history.

-In 1990, Holmes Rolston III, a prominent environmental thinker who is generally credited with inaugurating the professional field of environmental ethics, began assembling references to literature on environmental thought, under the auspices of the International Society for Environmental Ethics (ISEE) that he and colleagues founded in that year.
+In 1990, Holmes Rolston III, a prominent environmental thinker who is generally credited with inaugurating the professional field of environmental ethics, began assembling references to literature on environmental thought, under the auspices of the International Society for Environmental Ethics (ISEE) that Prof. Rolston and colleagues founded in that year.

 In the fall of 2009, Rolston began the process of turning the maintenance of this massive resource over to me.
 With the endorsement and funding of the ISEE, I began the project of enlarging and converting this database into a fully indexed, sortable, searchable comprehensive archive: the Online Bibliography of Environmental Thought (OBET).
 The goal of this internet database is to be a central gateway to thought on environmental issues and the relationship between humans and nature.
 This resource is freely available, and open to contributions and annotations by anyone.
 OBET was launched on December 28, 2010, twenty years to the day after Prof. Rolston established environmental ethics as a philosophical discipline and founded ISEE.
 Today there are over 16000 references in OBET, and links to over 20000 more, making it the largest hub in the world for thought on the interaction between humans and nature.
-I am grateful to the ISEE for funding the resource, and to William Grove-Fanning for a great deal of help in maintaining OBET.
+I am grateful to the ISEE for funding the resource's first few years' of operational costs, and to William Grove-Fanning for a great deal of early help in development.

 OBET is a cooperative and entirely volunteer effort.
-I am looking for people who would like to contribute in various ways to the development of this resource.
+Queens College Biology student Mark Megerian is our manager of bibliographic contributions.
+We are looking for people who would like to contribute in various ways to the development of this resource.
 Anyone is welcome.
 We need volunteers to manage the database, add resources to it, interact with our members and guests, and provide ideas.
 We also could use financial contributions, as the project is expensive but we are committed to keeping it free and publically accessible.
 Please email me if you would like to contribute or become involved in this project!

 Promotion Of Quality Science Education